 - 28.1 Employees have the right to confidentiality related to personal information and personnel issues to the extent provided/allowed by law.
 The Employer, the Union and the employees will take appropriate steps to maintain such confidentiality. - 28.2 The off-duty activities of an employee may be grounds for disciplinary action if said activities are a conflict of interest as set forth in RCW 42.52, are detrimental to the employee's work performance or the program of the Employer, or otherwise constitutes just cause.
-An employee will report all arrests and any court-imposed sanctions or conditions that affect their ability to perform assigned duties to Human Resource Services or the appointing authority within twenty-four (24) hours or prior to their scheduled work shift, whichever occurs first.
+An employee will report all arrests and any court-imposed sanctions or conditions or any external agency-imposed restrictions that might affect their ability to